-Outdoor Sitting Area with view of blackberry wines
+Outdoor Sitting Area with view of blackberry wines (which are thornless and pesticide free) |

 This vineyard was the second stop and my favorite of the day.
 I love the idea of fruit wines and meads, but all my adventures with them have been really disappointing.
 The fruit wines I’ve tried usually were too sweet, like Capri sun but with alcohol, and the mead encounters tasted like honey turned wrong.